Jelly-Pudding/minecraft-discord-relay/README.md

    - View Channels
    - Send Messages
 9. Copy the generated URL at the bottom of the page.
 Paste it into the server you want to add your bot to.
 You should see a message - click it and follow the steps to add your bot to your Discord server.
+10. If your bot does not appear in your Discord server, carry out the steps again but with another browser.
+There are currently issues with Google Chrome.
-10. At the bottom of Discord, you should see your avatar.
+11. At the bottom of Discord, you should see your avatar.
 A bit to the right of this, there is a cog wheel which says, "User Settings" if you hover over it.
 Click the cog wheel.
-11. In `App Settings`, scroll down to `Advanced`.
+12. In `App Settings`, scroll down to `Advanced`.
 In the `Advanced` section, enable `Developer Mode`.
-12. In your Discord server, right click the channel where you want messages to be relayed.
+13. In your Discord server, right click on the channel where you want messages to be relayed.
 Copy the channel ID and put it into a notepad file.
-13. Enter the values you obtained for your Discord's `Bot Token` and `Channel ID` into `plugins/DiscordRelay/config.yml`.
+14. Enter the values you obtained for your Discord's `Bot Token` and `Channel ID` into `plugins/DiscordRelay/config.yml`.

 ## Configuration
 1. Open the `plugins/DiscordRelay/config.yml` file.